Afgr1087/BESLE_v1.0/README.md

 Additional contents after installation:
 -----------------------------------------------------------------------------------

 MUMPS/ The MUMPS solver must be installed in its 64-bit version

 Polycrystal/voro++/ 3D Voronoi structure generator.

 Polycrystal/triangle/ two-dimensional quality mesh generator and Delaunay triangulator.

-The libraries voro++ and triangle have to be installed in case the user wants to reproduce artificial polycrystalline structures.
-If it is not the case, their installation could be skipped.
+The libraries voro++ and triangle libraries are installed during the BESLE compilation just in case the user wants to reproduce artificial polycrystalline structures.
 After BESLE compilation, temporary folders are generated as follows.

 obj/ contains the *.o and *.mod files produced by the general compilation of BESLE.

-OOC/	is the folder that MUMPS uses to write data while the system of equations is
+OOC/ is the folder that MUMPS uses to write data while the system of equations is being solved.
-		being solved.
 After a success solution, MUMPS deletes these files itself.

 Results/ contains the .vtk files for visualization using Paraview.

 -----------------------------------------------------------------------------------